Prajwalraut29/drone-tech/README.md

      - Enter latitude, longitude, and timestamp in the provided form
      - Click "Add Point" to include it in the path
    - File Upload:
-     - Click "Upload File" to select a CSV or JSON file
+     - Click "Upload File" to select a JSON file
      - File format should follow the template provided below

 3. **Simulation Controls**
    - Click "Simulate" to start the drone path animation
    - Use Play/Pause button to control simulation
    - Drag the seek bar to jump to specific points in time
-   - Reset button returns drone to starting position
+   - Reset button remove the whole data

 ## State Management